dotnet/dotNext/docs/features/cluster/wal.md

 In the reality, the state machine should persist its state in reliable way, e.g. disk.
 The example above ignores this requirement for simplicity and maintain its state in the form of the field of type `long`.

-## Log Compaction
-WAL needs to squash old committed log entries to prevent growth of disk space usage.
-This procedure is called _log compaction_.
-As a result, the snapshot is produced. _Snapshot_ is a special kind of log entry that represents all squashed log entries up to the specified index calculated by WAL automatically.
-Log compaction is a heavy operation that may interfere with appending and reading operations due to lock contention.

-`PersistentState` offers the following compaction modes:
-* _Sequential_ offers the best optimization of disk space by the cost of read/write performance.
-During the sequential compaction, readers and appenders should wait until the end of the compaction procedure.
-In this case, wait time is proportional to the partition size (the number of entries per partition).
-Therefore, partition size should not be large.
-In this mode, the compaction algorithm trying to squash as much committed entries as possible during commit process.
-Even if you're committing the single entry, the compaction can be started for a entire partition.
-However, if the current partition is not full then compaction can be omitted.
-* _Background_ doesn't block the appending of new entries.
-It means that appending of new entries can be done in parallel with the log compaction.
-Moreover, you can specify compaction factor explicitly.
-In this case, WAL itself is not responsible for starting the compaction.
-You need to do this manually using `ForceCompactionAsync` method.
-Disk space may grow unexpectedly if the rate of the appending of new entries is much higher than the speed of the compaction.
-However, this compaction mode allows to control the performance precisely.
-Read operations still blocked if there is an active compaction.
-* _Foreground_ is forced automatically by WAL in parallel with the commit.
-In contrast to sequential compaction, the snapshot is created for the number of previously committed log entries equal to the number of currently committing entries.
-For instance, if you're trying to commit 4 log entries then the snapshot will be constructed for the last 4 log entries.
-In other words, this mode offers aggressive compaction forced on every commit but has low performance overhead.
-Moreover, the performance doesn't depend on partition size.
-This is the recommended compaction mode.

-_Foreground_ and _Background_ compaction modes demonstrate the best I/O performance on SSD (because of parallel writes to the disk) while _Sequential_ is suitable for classic HDD.

 # API Surface
 `PersistentState` can be used as general purpose Write Ahead Log.
 Any changes in the cluster node state can be represented as a series for log entries that can be appended to the log.
 Newly added entries are not committed.
 It means that there is no confirmation from other cluster nodes about consistent state of the log.
 When the consistency is reached across cluster then the all appended entries marked as committed and the commands contained in the committed log entries can be applied to the underlying database engine.